r-alekseev/Profiler.Serilog/README.md

 [Serilog](https://github.com/serilog/serilog) is simple .NET logging project with fully-structured events

-This project contains components and configurations that provide the ability to write profiling traces and reports to the structured events in Serilog.
+This project contains components and configurations that provide the ability to write profiling traces and reports to structured events in Serilog.

 ## Configuration